 Considering the Google Pixel series has stuck to the same naming convention since its inception, there’s little doubt as to the name of the upcoming mid-range entries in the series.
 Obviously, nothing is set in stone yet, but it’s a very safe bet we’ll see the Google Pixel 4a and Pixel 4a XL launch in a few months.

 But when exactly will they land?
 Google launched the Pixel 3a series at Google I/O 2019, so it seems reasonable to assume it will repeat that strategy in 2020.
-If so, that means Google will likely launch the new devices on or around May 12, which is when Google I/O 2020 is set to begin.
+If so, that means Google will likely launch the new devices on or around May 12, which is when Google I/O 2020 was originally set to begin before it was canceled amid fears surrounding the coronavirus (COVID-19) outbreak.

 Google Pixel 4a: Design